-The charge of driving while impaired by drugs is an offences frequently heard in the Magistrates Court.
+The charge of Drive While Impaired By Drugs is an offence frequently heard in the Magistrates’ Court.

 The circumstances where this charge would be laid is where a person drives or is in control of a motor vehicle whilst being impaired by a drug.

 Essentially, to prove this charge the Police must establish that the accused drove or was in charge of a motor vehicle and that the accused was at the time impaired by a drug.

 Deciding on whether to plead guilty or not guilty is an important decision.
 An experienced drug driving lawyer can advise you on how to get the best result and minimise the impact on your life, based on your individual circumstances.